rgero/React_WorkoutTracker/README.md

 Issues
-    - Currently the Workout List doesn't delete workouts.
-    - Creating a new workout doesn't redirect to the Dashboard
     - You can't change the display order on the workout list (it's currently ascending which is the worst)
     - Edit doesn't work.
     - There's no link back to Dashboard when you are viewing a workout